MicrosoftDocs/security/security-docs/zero-trust/adopt/identify-protect-sensitive-business-data.md

 Once you add protection to a label (such as encryption and rights management):

 - All documents that newly receive the label include the protection.
-- Any document stored in SharePoint Online or OneDrive for Business that received the label before the protection was added has the protection applied when the document is opened or downloaded.
+- Any document stored in SharePoint Online or OneDrive that received the label before the protection was added has the protection applied when the document is opened or downloaded.

 Files at rest in the service or residing on a user’s computer don't receive the protection that was added to the label AFTER these files received the label.
 In other words, if the file was previously labeled and then you later add protection to the label, the protection isn't applied to these files.